javanile/hamper/docs/README.md

 Javanile is a community project agency based in Sicily, Italy.
 You'll find an overview of all our projects [on our website](https://www.javanile.org).

 Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/javanile).
+Reach out us on [Patreon](https://www.patreon.com/javanile).

 ## License